O'Nan moonshine and arithmetic: Introduction and Statement of Results

 In view of \Cref{ClassNumberCongruences}, it is natural to consider the primes $p= 11, 19$ and $31$ which also divide $\#\ON$.
 For these primes, a refinement of the congruences above is necessary.
 In particular, for the primes 11 and 19 we obtain congruences which relate $\dim W_D$ to Selmer groups and Tate--Shafarevich groups of elliptic curves (cf. \cite[Chapter X]{Silverman1}).

 Let $E/\Q$ be an elliptic curve given by

 where $a_1, a_2, a_3, a_4, a_6 \in \Z$.
-For fundamental discriminants $\Delta$, let $E(\Delta)$ denote its $\Delta$-quadratic twist, and let $\rk(E(\Delta))$ denote its Mordell--Weil rank over $\Q$.
+For a fundamental discriminant $D$, let $E(D)$ denote its $D$-quadratic twist, and let $\rk(E(D))$ denote the Mordell--Weil rank of $E(D)$ over $\Q$.
 The $\ON$-module $W$ encodes deep information about the Selmer and Tate--Shafarevich groups of the quadratic twists of elliptic curves with conductor 11, 14, 15, and 19.
 To make this precise, suppose that $\ell$ is an odd prime.
-Then for each curve $E(\Delta)$ we have the short exact sequence
+Then for each curve $E(D)$ we have the short exact sequence

-where $\Sel(E(D))[\ell]$ is the $\ell$-Selmer group of $E(\Delta)$, and $\Sha(E(D))[\ell]$ denotes the elements of the Tate--Shafarevich group $\Sha(E(\Delta))$ with order dividing $\ell$.
+where $\Sel(E(D))[\ell]$ is the $\ell$-Selmer group of $E(D)$, and $\Sha(E(D))[\ell]$ denotes the elements of the Tate--Shafarevich group $\Sha(E(D))$ with order dividing $\ell$.

 For $p=11$ and $19$, we let $E_p/\Q$ be the $\Gamma_0(p)$-optimal elliptic curves given by the Weierstrass models